 This methodology incorporates the principle that project management methods should be tailored to suit specific needs and environments, meaning that PRINCE2 can be used just as effectively for small-scale and short-term projects as for the largest and longer-term undertakings.

-- Each process component illustrated in the diagram with a small square and a plus symbol indicates that it is a collapsed process that can be expanded in its own diagram to show more granular details of process steps and interactions.
-The collapsed process notation is used to keep the diagram simple while still hinting at how complex and intricate a more detailed representation of this overview might be.
+- Each process component illustrated in the diagram can be expanded into its own diagram to show more granular details of process steps and interactions.

-- At the highest level, project planning is related to overall organisational strategy as the articulation of efforts to improve organisational performance or new lines of business.
+- At the highest level, project planning is related to overall organisational strategy turning capabilities into client value streams.

 - Projects are a means of transforming all or some part of the organisation’s operations to meet strategic objectives.